xta0/xta0.me/_posts/2023-06-30-Swift-modules-2.md

 -target arm64-apple-ios16.4-simulator
 -sdk /Applications/Xcode.app/Contents/Developer/Platforms/iPhoneSimulator.platform/Developer/SDKs/iPhoneSimulator.sdk
 ```
-This produces an object file `MyLogger.o`.
-To incorporate it into our applications, it must be archived to create a static library:
+This produces an object file named `MyLogger.o`.
+To incorporate it into our applications, it must be archived into a static library:

 ```shell
 ar rcs libMyLogger.a MyLogger.o